stuhood/cassandra-old/contrib/pig_loadfunc/README.txt

 A Pig LoadFunc that reads all columns from a given ColumnFamily.

-First build and start a Cassandra server with the default configuration*, then, ensuring that JAVA_HOME and PIG_CONF_DIR are set corrently, run:
+First build and start a Cassandra server with the default configuration*, add a jar for Pig >= 0.7.0-dev to the lib/ directory, and then, ensuring that JAVA_HOME and PIG_CONF_DIR are set corrently, run:

 contrib/pig_loadfunc$ ant
 contrib/pig_loadfunc$ bin/pig_cassandra

-Once the 'grunt>' shell has loaded, try a simple program like the following: grunt> records = LOAD 'cassandra://Keyspace1/Standard1' USING CassandraStorage();
+Once the 'grunt>' shell has loaded, try a simple program like the following, which will determine the top 50 column names: grunt> rows = LOAD 'cassandra://Keyspace1/Standard1' USING CassandraStorage();
+grunt> cols = FOREACH rows GENERATE flatten($1);
+grunt> colnames = FOREACH cols GENERATE $0;
+grunt> namegroups = GROUP colnames BY $0;
+grunt> namecounts = FOREACH namegroups GENERATE COUNT($1), group;
+grunt> orderednames = ORDER namecounts BY $0;
-grunt> limited = LIMIT records 100;
+grunt> topnames = LIMIT orderednames 50;
-grunt> dump limited;
+grunt> dump topnames;

-*If you want to point Pig at a real cluster, modify the seed address in storage-conf.xml accordingly.
+*If you want to point Pig at a real cluster, modify the seed address in storage-conf.xml and re-run the build step.